 In addition, this energy substitution has economic effects.
 By saving the thermal or electrical energy that would have to have been supplied through alternative energy production processes, the cost of fuel or electrical power can also be saved.
 Energy expenditure is often a significant cost factor, which directly influences the ability of production firms to compete in the market.
 By contrast with the consumption of energy from public sources, the costs associated with the conversion of waste heat to usable energy can be calculated over the long term.
 This reduced the dependency on the energy markets and the concomitant risk of unpredictable price increases.
 Over and above this, the provision of process heating through waste heat exploitation can result in a lower CO2 certificate quantity requirement, which, in turn, results in cost savings.

-GETEC heat & power AG – Your partner for industrial waste heat recovery
+GETEC heat & power GmbH – Your partner for industrial waste heat recovery

 The heat recovery industry has an enormous potential to significantly increase the energy efficiency of production processes and to reduce the use of fossil fuels.
 The technologies used by GETEC heat & power for the utilisation of waste heat are all proven and robust applications, comprising state-of-the-art technology capable of sustaining lengthy utilisation periods.
 Waste heat recovery is a sustainable, environmentally-friendly way to conserve resources whilst increasing energy efficiency.